kaseymccormick/code_one_2016/README.md

 ## Project Description

 ### The challenge:
->>Our challenge for yo is to invent an experience that would make you want to be a First National Bank customer.
+>Our challenge for you is to invent an experience that would make you want to be a First National Bank customer.

 ### Judging Criteria:
 - **Customer Benefit** – How does your idea make the customers experience awesome?